NeVeSpl/RevitDBExplorer/readme.md

 ## Supported Revit versions

-Only Revit 2023 is supported.
+Only Revit 2023 and 2022 are supported.